 Many of us seem to be living in a financial Echo Chamber.
-We have friends, and family who we agree with, and we read financial articles the reinforce our financial plans.
+We have friends and family with who we agree, and we read financial articles that reinforce our financial plans.

 What do I mean by Echo Chamber?

 “an environment in which the same opinions are repeatedly voiced and promoted, so that people are not exposed to opposing views…”Dictionary.com definition (2nd)

 Michael James pointed me at an excellent book by Annie Duke, “Thinking in Bets: Making Smarter Decisions When You Don’t Have All the Facts“, which is quite an eye-opener.
 Ms. Dukes is known as a world-class Poker Player, but she was a Doctoral Candidate in Psychology before that, and she writes in a very entertaining way.